 Watch out for phishing and social engineering attacks

 Phishing attacks and social engineering are never too far apart.
 An attacker will use those camouflaged links to gain entry.
 Always watch out for the obvious and red flags that point to carefully coordinated phishing scams aided by social engineering.

 Since everybody is racing to safeguard their websites, there is an abundance of vendor technology claiming to help achieve Businesses in this context.
 If a new application claims to offer new functionalities, don’t fall for it immediately.
 Ask for a demo, or you’ll invest in weak technology that helps hackers.
 Remember, novel security applications come with compatibility issues.
 This could give attackers a field day.

 There’s no denying that the first line of defense for your website is doing a site audit.
 Equally, you’ll need to monitor your system round the clock.
 Can you do it manually?
 I bet not.
 The perfect way out is to leverage programs /software that automates such a process with outstanding outcomes.

 As a web owner, you know that you depend on the site to boost your brand and generate revenue.
 Your customers are highly dependent on your site, but who said every site out there is authentic.
 Today, there is a dizzying number of fraudulent, fake, and dodgy websites.
 It helps to check the availability, security, and integrity of a website 24-7.
 How to do it:

 Leverage Website Testing Techniques

-Checks for the integrity of credential encryption procedure in place.
+Checks for the integrity of credential encryption procedures in place.
 It notifies you whether there are vulnerabilities when relaying data through the HTTPS protocol.

 It tests user session integrity.
 It lets you know whether user sessions are fully logged out after a site visitor logs out.